 The Work

-The following showcases several projects.
+The following work showcases three UXD projects.
 Some of these involved a lot of research, some involved user testing, and prototypes.
 All of them involved critical, analytical, and creative thinking.
+And all used my skills in graphic design, illustration, and business writing.

 Project #1 — Photo Study